Home Blog Fiduciary Duty

 What Does Fiduciary Duty Mean?

 In brief, fiduciary duty is a requirement that a person in a position of trust, such as a real estate agent, broker, or executor, must act in good faith and honesty on behalf of a client.
-Fiduciary duty is a legal obligation of the highest degree for one party to act in another’s best interest.
+Fiduciary duty is a legal obligation for one party to act in another’s best interest.

 The person to whom a fiduciary owes their duty is the principal or beneficiary.
 Accordingly, the fiduciary must work to the best of their ability to benefit the principal and bring about a satisfactory result or capable stewardship of the principal’s assets.